 Say you have an old 1930s home.
 It has two layers of siding on it.
-The first layer is wood shakes, some of which are rotten and termite damaged.
+The first, bottom layer is wood shakes, some of which are rotten and termite-damaged.
 Over that wood layer is asbestos siding.
-The pieces are about 20" x 10".
-Latex paint is peeling off and the whole thing looks like crap.
-You would like to have both layers removed, down to the sheathing, make the necessary repairs, wrap and side the house with cedar clapboard.
-You're worried that when you sell it someday, the word "asbestos" may not work in your favor.
+The pieces are about 20 inches by 10 inches.
+Latex paint is peeling off, and the whole thing looks rough.
+You would like to have both layers removed, down to the sheathing, make the necessary repairs, wrap, and side the house with cedar clapboard.
+You're worried that when you sell it someday, though, the word "asbestos" may not work in your favor.

 While there are many different opinions on how to remove asbestos, it is generally agreed upon that because the asbestos snaps off cleanly, you don't need to hire an abatement team.

 However, this may not be a project you want to tackle on your own.
 Learn the pros and cons of removing the asbestos yourself vs. hiring a professional.

 Always check local regulations before embarking on any project involving asbestos, as regulations vary by locality.
 If in doubt, work with a licensed, experienced professional in your area who can help guide you through the safest, most responsible process.